Green Chilli Pickle Recipe (Hari Mirch Ka Achar)

 Step 6: Transfer the pickle to a clean glass jar.
 Cover the jar with a cotton cloth and secure it with a rubber band or twine.

 Step 7: Keep the jar on the kitchen counter.
-Leave the pickle in the jar for 2-3 days so that the excess moisture evaporates.
+Leave the pickle in the jar for 2-3 days, allowing the excess moisture to evaporate.

 Pickle filled in a glass jar.